Milchreis/processing-imageprocessing/README.md

-    lineWeight,         // is positive and the weight of each line in pixel linesPerGrid,       // the number of lines per grid lineIntensity,      // alpha value for each line between 0 and 255 inColor,            // true for colors else black and white backgroundColor);   // color for the background
+    lineWeight,         // is positive and the weight of each line in pixel linesPerGrid,       // the number of lines per grid lineIntensity,      // alpha value for each line between 0 and 255 degree,             // if set the rotation is fixed in degree, otherwise random inColor,            // true for colors else black and white backgroundColor);   // color for the background
 ```